Chart Color Schemes

 Reservoir - South West has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Reservoir - South West's population was around 15,221 as of Nov 2025.
-This shows an increase of 1,131 people since the 2021 Census, which reported a population of 14,090.
-The change is inferred from ABS estimated resident population of 15,161 in June 2024 and additional 248 validated new addresses since the Census date.
-This results in a density ratio of 2,708 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch assessments.
+Reservoir South West's population was around 15,221 as of November 2025.
+This figure reflects an increase of 1,131 people since the 2021 Census, which reported a population of 14,090.
+The change is inferred from ABS data showing an estimated resident population of 15,161 in June 2024 and an additional 248 validated new addresses since the Census date.
+This results in a density ratio of 2,708 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch's assessments.
 The area's 8.0% growth since census is within 0.9 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 79.9% of overall population gains during recent periods.
+Overseas migration contributed approximately 79.9% of overall population gains during recent periods, driving primary growth in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made employing weighted aggregation methods.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, it utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made via weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on projected demographic shifts, a significant population increase is forecast in the top quartile of statistical areas nationally by 2041, with Reservoir - South West expected to increase by 6,155 persons, reflecting a total increase of 40.0% over the 17 years.
+Based on projected demographic shifts, a significant population increase is forecast in the top quartile of statistical areas nationally, with Reservoir South West expected to increase by 6,155 persons to 2041, reflecting an overall increase of 40.0% over these 17 years.

 Frequently Asked Questions - Population